Title IX Sexual Misconduct Policy

 SCOPE OF POLICY

-This Policy governs the University’s procedures and protocols for responding to incidents of sexual, sex-based and gender-based harassment, discrimination, or retaliation in both employment and access to educational opportunities occurring within a University “Program or Activity”, as such term is defined herein.
-The scope of persons subject to this Policy are the University’s students and employees, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees.
+This Policy governs the University’s procedures and protocols for responding to incidents of sexual, sex-based and gender-based harassment, discrimination, or retaliation in both employment and access to educational opportunities occurring within a University “Program or Activity,” as such term is defined herein.
+The scope of persons subject to this Policy are the University’s students and employees, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees participating or attempting to participate in the University’s educational Programs and Activities.
 These persons are all considered members of the campus community and are entitled to the University’s response procedures as set forth herein.

 Non-members of the campus community who engage in discriminatory actions within a University “Program or Activity” are not under the jurisdiction of this Policy, but can be subject to actions that limit their access and/or involvement with the University as the result of their misconduct.
 All vendors and third-party contractors serving the University are subject to the policies and procedures of their employers.

 A University “Program or Activity,” means on the campus or on property owned or controlled by the University, at University-sponsored events, and other circumstances over which the University exercises substantial control.
-Importantly, this includes all of the University’s Programs or Activities, whether occurring on or off-campus, and any building owned or controlled by a student organization that is official recognized by a postsecondary institution (such as a fraternity or sorority house).
+Importantly, this includes all of the University’s Programs or Activities, whether occurring on or off-campus, and any building owned or controlled by a student organization that is officially recognized by a postsecondary institution (such as a fraternity or sorority house).
 The Policy may also apply to online behaviors when the Title IX Coordinator determines that the conduct affects a substantial University interest.
+The Policy also applies to any conduct that is subject to the University’s disciplinary authority.
 Regardless of where the conduct prohibited by this Policy occurred, the University will address all allegations to determine whether it occurred in the context of its employment or educational Program or Activity and/or has continuing effects on such Programs or Activities.
 A substantial University interest includes:

 1. Any action that constitutes a criminal offense as defined by law.
 This includes, but is not limited to, single or repeat violations of any local, state, or federal law;